anoshenko/rui/README.md

 ### "visibility" property

-The "visibility" property (constant Visibility) of type int specifies the visibility of the View.
+The "visibility" int property (constant Visibility) specifies the visibility of the View.
 Valid values

 | Value | Constant  | Name        | Visibility                                     |
 |:-----:|-----------|-------------|------------------------------------------------|